space-wizards/docs/src/en/proposals/fairlysadpanda-revolutionaries.md

 ### Revolution Implant

 You have a Revolution Implant.
 This is a really powerful and special implant that hooks into Syndicate mind-control rays being blasted at the station.
-This implant ergo does nothing outside the Rev round type.
+This implant does nothing outside the Rev round type.

-This implant is what makes you a Head Rev. It can be removed via an Implanter, and if someone else is injected with it, they become a Head Rev.
+This implant is what makes you a Head Rev. It can be removed via an Implanter, and if someone else is injected with it, they become a Head Rev. This probably will never happen (but would be a really robust way to evade Sec figuring out who the HRs are)

 ### Communications

 Your implant gives you access to the Syndicate radio channel innately.
 This can be changed to a unique Revolution radio channel, but given Nukies, Traitors and Revs are exclusive to each other, it should be fine to just use the Syndie channel.
+Head Revs cannot talk to normal Revs on this channel: it's just for planning and collaboration between Head Revs.

 ### Influence